-- (h) Operational risk OTC Clear follows HKEX Group's Enterprise Risk Management Framework to manage operational risk and has established a Market Contingency Plan (MCP) setting out the contingency and recovery procedures to address operational risks that may affect its critical operations and services.
+- (f) General business risk OTC Clear monitors scenarios that may affect its financial position and maintains regulatory capital which is sufficient to cover its projected total operating expenditure for at least the following 12 months; - (g) Custody and investment risk OTC Clear adopts stringent selection criteria to appoint settlement and custodian banks for the custody of its own investment assets and Clearing Members' Collateral.
+The primary principles of OTC Clear's investment policy are to ensure the preservation of capital, to remain sufficiently liquid and minimize risk while optimizing return on investments; - (h) Operational risk OTC Clear follows HKEX Group Risk Management Framework to manage operational risk and has established a Market Contingency Plan (MCP) setting out the contingency and recovery procedures to address operational risks that may affect its critical operations and services.
 The primary resilience objective is to ensure that system recovery can be achieved within two hours.
-In addition, OTC Clear follows HKEX Group's physical and information security policies to manage potential physical threats and systems' vulnerabilities; and - (i) Concentration risk OTC Clear monitors and manages concentration risk in respect of money settlement concentration among the settlement banks, investment counterparty concentration and Clearing Members' position concentration. - 23.
-The risk management policies of OTC Clear are reviewed by an independent consultant annually (where appropriate) and the Head of Clearing Risk Management meets quarterly with the Risk Management Committee to review the effectiveness of its risk management framework.
+In addition, OTC Clear follows HKEX Group's physical and information security policies to manage potential physical threats and systems' vulnerabilities; and - (i) Concentration risk OTC Clear monitors and manages concentration risk in respect of money settlement concentration among the settlement banks, investment counterparty concentration and Clearing Members' position concentration. - The risk management policies of OTC Clear are reviewed by an independent consultant annually (where appropriate) and the Head of Clearing Risk Management meets quarterly with the Risk Management Committee to review the effectiveness of its risk management framework.